Introduction

 - prevention (“upstream” eg system-wide leadership for smoking cessation)

-4. Use to horizon scan
+4. Use networks to horizon scan

 Further resources